Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Hedonic Prices and Hedonic Price Indices

 \subsection{The Hedonic Price Model}

-We denote the product by index $i$ and time period (month) by $t$.
-An empirical hedonic model is a predictive model for the price given the product features:
+We denote the product by its index $i$ and the time period (month) by $t$.
+An empirical hedonic model is a predictive model for the price given product features:

-where $P_{it}$ is the price of product $i$ at time $t$, $X_{it}$ are the product features, and the price function $x \mapsto h_t(x) $ can change from period to period, reflecting the fact that product attributes/features may be valued differently in different periods.
+where $P_{it}$ is the price of product $i$ at time $t$, $X_{i}$ are the product features.
+The price function $x \mapsto h_t(x) $ can change from period to period, reflecting the fact that product features may be valued differently in different periods.
 For our purposes, the advantage of these models is that they allow us to compare new goods to old rather directly; we simply compare the value consumers attach to the characteristics of the old good to those of the new.

-Most of the product attributes $X_{it}$ will remain time-invariant, but some may change over time.
-We shall use the data from time period $t$ to estimate the function $h_t$ using modern nonlinear regression methods, such as deep neural network methods.
-We shall contrast this approach with classical linear regression methods as well as other modern regression methods, such as a random forest.
-The key component of our approach is the generation of product features $X_{it}$ using NN embeddings of text and image information about the product.
-Thus, $X_{it}$ consists of text embedding features $W_{it}$, constructed by converting the title and product description into numeric vectors, and image embedding features $I_{it}$, constructed by converting the product image into numeric vectors:
+We will use the data from time period $t$ to estimate the function $h_t$ using modern nonlinear regression methods, such as deep neural networks.
+We contrast this approach with classical linear regression methods as well as other modern regression methods, such as a random forest.
+The key component of our approach is the generation of product features $X_{i}$ using neural network embeddings of text and image information about the product.
+Thus, $X_{i}$ consists of text embedding features $W_{i}$, constructed by converting the title and product description into numeric vectors, and image embedding features $I_{i}$, constructed by converting the product image into numeric vectors:

-These embedding features are generated respectively by applying the BERT and ResNet50 mappings, as explained in detail in the next section.
+These embedding features are generated respectively by applying the BERT and ResNet50 mappings detailed in the next section.